 An Individual Series Doing Business on its Own

-What about filing an assumed name certificate for a specific series–for instance "ABC LLC–Series A DBA Ace Investments?"
-County clerks have no problem with this formulation.
-However, the Secretary of State would reject it with the following notation: "Our records do not show an entity by the name shown on the document which was submitted for filing."
-In other words, the Secretary of State’s office is (for the moment) taking a strict stance here, i.e., that the individual series of a series LLC are not in and of themselves separate legal entities.
+What about filing an assumed name certificate for a specific series—for instance “ABC LLC—Series A DBA Ace Investments?”
+County clerks have no problem with this formulation and are more than willing to accept your DBA filing fee.
+However, the Secretary of State has until now rejected it with the following notation: “Our records do not show an entity by the name shown on the document which was submitted for filing.”
+In other words, the Secretary of State is taking a strict stance here, i.e., that the individual series of a series LLC are not in and of themselves separate legal entities.
 Therefore, in the State’s view, they cannot have assumed names.
-Since, for asset protection purposes, we would nonetheless prefer to throw a cloak of anonymity over individual series, we must for now be content with series DBA filing at the county level only.
-As it turns out, this works sufficiently well for AP purposes.
+Since, for asset protection purposes, we would nonetheless prefer to throw a cloak of anonymity over individual series, we must for now be content with series DBA filing at the county level only—unless the Secretary of State revises its interpretation of the statute.
+As it turns out, this works sufficiently well for asset protection purposes.

 Title Companies and DBA Requirements

 Title companies are also sensitive to DBA issues.
 Expect that if a company (whether traditional or series) has not filed a required assumed name certificate it will be asked to do so before closing on either the purchase or sale of real property.

 As a practical matter, neither banks nor title companies appear to care whether one’s assumed name certificate is issued by the Secretary of State or by the local county clerk, just so long as a filed certificate exists.